shenwei356/csvtk/README.md

 -  `rename2` rename column names by regular expression
 -  `replace` replace data of selected fields by regular expression
 -  `mutate` create new columns from selected fields by regular expression
+-  `mutate2` create new column from selected fields by awk-like artithmetic/string
 -  `gather` gather columns into key-value pairs

 **Ordering**